• Skip to primary navigation

 Jump to Recipe

 If you love the garlic twists from your favorite pizza place as much as we do, this recipe is for you.
-Not only are these Garlic Parmesan Twists really good, but they are a much healthier option too!
+Not only are these Garlic Parmesan Twists really good, but they are also pretty simple to make too.
+Keep reading for all the details and recipe.

 What Makes These Twists So Good?